-ST AUGUSTINE TERRACE SUPPORTIVE HOUSING
+ST AUGUSTINE TERRACE

 The landscape design at the St. Augustine Apartments is rooted deeply in the site’s natural and cultural history.
 The site, formerly a Catholic church, is perched above the neighborhood on a topographic high point.
 The necessary demolition of the church exposed large swaths of bedrock which rise over 11’ and set a dramatic tone for the streetscape.